Minimalistic FTP server

 Objects and accounts are stored on the file system.
 Use the cn tools to collect garbage.

 Due to the plain-text nature of FTP, no meaningful user authentication is possible.
 Hence, any username and password are accepted.
-Do not use this as your primary store, since malicious users may purge arbitrary private and in-queue boxes.
+Do not use this as your primary store, since malicious users may purge arbitrary private and message boxes.

 Note that the FTP protocol is not very efficient.
 This store is therefore not recommended for large volumes.